-<<Date>>
+<<CA: Notice of Data Breach>>

-Dear <<<Name>>:
+Dear <</First Name>> <<Last Name>>:

-Dutcher & Company, Inc., ("Dutcher") writes to inform you of a data security incident experienced by our company that may have involved your information as described below.
-We take the privacy and security of information very seriously, and while we have no evidence to suggest that any information was subject to actual or attempted misuse as a result of this incident, this letter includes information about the incident and steps you can take to help protect your information, should you feel it appropriate to do so.
+National Electric Coil ("NEC") is writing to inform you of a potential data security event experienced by our company that may have involved your information as described below.
+We take the privacy and security of all information in our care very seriously and are providing information about the event and steps you can take to help protect your information.

-What Happened: On February 21, 2023, we experienced a network disruption that affected our ability to access certain systems.
-We took immediate action to address and investigate the incident, which included engaging third-party specialists to assist with determining the nature and scope of the incident.
-Our investigation determined that certain information was subject to unauthorized access.
-We immediately began a thorough and time intensive review of the data in order to determine the type of information affected and to whom that information related.
-On April 12, 2023, this review was completed, and we immediately worked to obtain up-to-date address information in order to provide you with this notice.
-On May 6, 2023 this process was completed, and we worked to provide you with this notification as soon as possible.
+What Happened: On or about March 8, 2023, we experienced a network disruption that impacted certain systems.
+Upon discovery, we took immediate action to address and investigate the event, which included engaging third-party specialists to assist with determining the nature and scope of the event.
+A thorough investigation determined that limited information maintained on our network may have been accessed by an unauthorized actor between March 7, 2023, and March 8, 2023.
+We then began a review of the contents of the data to determine the type of information contained within our files and to whom that information related.
+On November 15, 2023, our review was completed, which included working to locate accurate address information in order to provide you with this notice.

-What Information Was Involved: The types of information contained within the affected data included your first and last name, in combination with the following data element(s): <Data Elements>.
-Please note that we have no reason to believe that this information has been viewed or misused as a result of this incident, but are providing notice in an abundance of caution.
+What Information Was Involved: The types of information that may have been contained within the potentially affected data includes your first and last name, in combination with your <<Data Elements>>.
+Please note that we currently have no reason to believe that your information has been or will be misused as a result of this event.

-What We Are Doing: We have taken the steps necessary to address the incident and are committed to protecting the information that you have entrusted to us.
-Upon learning of this incident, we immediately took steps to secure our systems and undertook a thorough investigation.
-We have also implemented additional technical safeguards to further enhance the security of information in our possession and to prevent similar incidents from happening in the future.
-Additionally, we are offering you complimentary credit monitoring and identity protection services.
+What We Are Doing: We have taken the steps necessary to address the event and are committed to fully protecting all of the information that you have entrusted to us.
+Upon learning of this event, we immediately took steps to secure our environment and undertook a thorough investigation.
+We have also implemented additional technical safeguards to further enhance the security of information in our possession and to prevent similar events from happening in the future.
+Additionally, we are offering you <<12/24>> months of complimentary credit monitoring and identity protection services.
+Steps to enroll in this service are detailed below.
+Please note you have until March 8, 2024, to enroll.

 What You Can Do: We recommend that you remain vigilant against incidents of identity theft and fraud by reviewing your credit reports/account statements for suspicious activity and to detect errors.
 If you discover any suspicious or unusual activity on your accounts, please promptly contact the financial institution or company.
-We have provided additional information below, which contains more information about steps you can take to help protect yourself against fraud and identity theft should you feel it appropriate to do so.
+We have provided additional information below, which contains more information about steps you can take to help protect yourself against fraud and identity theft.

-For More Information: Should you have any questions or concerns, please contact our dedicated assistance line which can be reached at 1-800-939-4170, Monday through Friday from 6 am - 6 pm Pacific Time.
-The security of information is of the utmost importance to us.
-We stay committed to protecting your trust in us and continue to be thankful for your support.
+For More Information: Should you have any questions or concerns, please contact our dedicated assistance line which can be reached at 1-800-939-4170, between the hours of 9 AM - 9 PM EST.